lkingsley/ibm4680-getoper/README.md

 ## Getoper
-Thi is an IBM 4680 command line application to retrieve operators information.
+This is an IBM 4680 command line application to retrieve operators information.

 The EAMOPERA.DAT file must be in the same folder as the application.
 To run the app you just have to pass the operator id as an argument. e.g: